hackerb9/vt340test/charset/DECAPL.md

 ### Escape codes to set up Composite APL

-The VMS APL User's Guide says that the VT340 used the "APL Composite Character Set".
-Table 1-16 shows that bytes with the high-bit set display the APL glyphs.
-While this would be more convenient instead of constantly sending shifts (LS0, LS1), this technique would not work in a modern UTF-8 terminal.
+The [VMS APL User's Guide][APLUG] describes Composite Character Set in Table 1-16, which shows that bytes with the high-bit set display the APL glyphs.
+While this would be more convenient compared to constantly sending shifts (LS0, LS1), this technique would not work in a modern UTF-8 terminal.

 Hackerb9's guess for how to replicate the Composite APL setup: first load the [APL font](../apl/aplfontb9/APL_VT340.FNT) (by catting it to